Blendify/blender-manual/trunk/blender_docs/manual/modeling/curves/selecting.rst

    | Hotkey:   None

-These commands will select the next or previous control point(s), based on the current selection
+These operators will select the next or previous control point(s), based on the current selection
 (i.e. the control points following or preceding the selected ones along the curve).
 In case of a cyclic curve, the first and last points are not considered as neighbors.